Lay3rLabs/wavs-demos/SAFE_MODULE_DEMO.md

 wavs-cli deploy-eigen-service-manager --service-handler $WAVS_SAFE_MODULE
 ```

-Set the `SERVICE_MANAGER_ADDRESS` environment variable with the address of the service manager.
+Set the `SERVICE_PROVIDER` environment variable with the address of the service manager.

 Initialize Safe Module with service manager:
 ```bash